hippiehunter/dblbook/src/common/variables.md

 > another_2 = another1
 > ```

-You can see from the output that the fields names inside the GDS don't matter to the linker.
-A GDS is just a section of memory to be overlaid with whatever definition you tell it to use. `[***So by now it's looking like "GDS" refers specifically to the INIT version of the data area.]`
+You can see from the output that the field names within the GDS don't matter to the linker.
+A GDS is just a section of memory to be overlaid with whatever data definitions you tell it to use.

-In terms of storage, both COMMON and global data sections occupy separate spaces from data local to a routine, and the data space of a record following a COMMON or global data section is not contiguous with the data space of the COMMON or global data section.
+In terms of storage, both COMMON and global data sections occupy separate spaces from data local to a routine, and the data space of a record following a COMMON or GDS is not contiguous with the data space of the COMMON or GDS.

-Often in the past, developers chose to use COMMON and global data sections instead of parameters, either because they were told they were more performant or because no refactoring was required when they wanted additional data in their routines.
-But here's a list of reasons why you might want to avoid using these instead of parameters:
+Often in the past, developers chose to use COMMON and global data sections instead of parameters, either because they were told they were more performant or because refactoring wasn't required when they included additional data in their routines.
+But here's a list of reasons why you might want to avoid using global data instead of parameters:

 1.  **Encapsulation and modularity:** Routines that rely on parameters are self-contained and only interact with the rest of the program through their parameters and return values.
 This makes it easier to reason about their behavior, since you only have to consider the inputs and outputs, not any external state.